 - For those flying into Jackson’s International Airport, countries that are allowed to obtain the VISA on arrival include all Pacific countries, Western European countries, Americans, New Zealand, Australia, and Israel

-- Designated Papua New Guinea International Ports of Entry: In addition to Jackson’s International Airport, ports of entry are Daru, (Vanimo) Wutung, and Kagamuga Airport, Mt Hagen
+- Designated Papua New Guinea International Ports of Entry: In addition to Jackson’s International Airport and Tokua Rabaul International Airport, ports of entry are Daru, (Vanimo) Wutung, and Kagamuga Airport, Mt Hagen

 - Visa Fees: In 2013, the fees for the tourist visa on arrival at the designated Papua New Guinea International Ports of Entry were removed.
 For other visas and prices, check the nearest Papua New Guinea Embassy.

 You might have applied and received the PNG visa in your home country.
-If not, you can apply for it when you are in Jayapura, the principal town in Papua Indonesia and your hub to get into PNG.
+Or you cannot apply for the Visa on Arrival.
+If so, you can apply for it when you are in Jayapura, the principal town in Papua Indonesia and your hub to get into PNG.
 Wutung (Vanimo) is one of the Designated PNG international ports of entry.